Are all your frozen fruits natural without added sweeteners?

 Do you have a list of Gluten Free Products?

 Yes the list can be found here

 Where can I find your cooking instructions for your products?

 All our cooking instructions for our products can be found on the Product Page.
 Just click on the image of the product you are looking for.

 Most home freezers should operate at -18C or lower

 How long can I leave food in the freezer?

 Always refer to the on-pack ‘best before’ date.
 This is a quality indicator and is the date in which a product will remain in peak quality (when stored at -18C or below).
 After the best before date, the product is still safe to eat but the eating quality may have deteriorated.
-For our loose fruit, veg and fish lines we recommend using the product within 6 months from purchase and for our loose bakery and patisserie lines within 4 months from purchase.
+For our loose frozen fruit, frozen veg and frozen fish lines we recommend using the product within 6 months from purchase and for our loose frozen bakery and frozen patisserie lines within 4 months from purchase.

 Where is my local field fare stockist?